 I love babies.
 I love parties.
 I love hosting.
 And, I love being FRUGAL!

 ⇒ Rather than spending money on renting an event hall, I hosted the shower at my home.
-It was a great excuse to get a move on my spring cleaning, too!
+I kept the guest list on the smaller side by inviting women only (sorry dudes) It was a great excuse to get a move on my spring cleaning, too!
 (My boyfriend says, “You should throw a baby shower every spring!”)
 HAH.
 He’s a clever one isn’t he? 😉

 ⇒ I purchased specialty paper at an office supplies store for $6 to print my own invitations using a FREE printable design.
 I also used $1 envelopes from the dollar store for my invites & favors.
 I made baby blessing favors for the guests with tea lights from the dollar store that cost $1 for a whole bag.

 Baby Blessing Favors Read:

 “This is a gift for you today so, when mama goes into labour, you can help light baby’s way… With the flicker of the flame, please say a prayer in Peyton’s name.”

 Brunch style –

 By inviting guests to bring their favorite brunch style dish (not required by any means but people love to feel helpful at times like this), I only had to provide some finger foods, snacks, drinks, etc.